(If you liked this page, then you might also like this page)

 PTTTL format

-A PTTTL string is made up of three colon-seperated sections; the name section, the default values section, and the data section.
+A PTTTL string is made up of three colon-seperated sections; name section, default values section, and data section.

 Whitespace characters, empty lines, and lines beginning with a "#" character are ignored.